lichen-community-systems/youme/docs/midi-events.md

 ## Reset

 Reset a receiver to its "power up" settings.
-In the JSON format used by YouMe, this message would look something like:
+In the JSON format used by YouMe, this message looks something like:

 ```json5
 {